 Document / File Name Description About Micro Focus Fortify Product Software Documentation This paper provides information about how to access Micro Focus Fortify product documentation.
 About_Fortify_Docs< version> .pdf Note: This document is included only with the product download.
+Micro Focus Fortify License and Infrastructure Manager Installation and Usage Guide LIM_Guide <version>.pdf</version> This document describes how to install, configure, and use the Fortify License and Infrastructure Manager (LIM), which is available for installation on a local Windows server and as a container image on the Docker platform.
 Micro Focus Fortify Software System Requirements Fortify_Sys_Reqs <version>.pdf</version> This document provides the details about the environments and products supported for this version of Fortify Software.
-Micro Focus Fortify Software Release Notes FortifySW_RN <version>.pdf</version> This document provides an overview of the changes made to Fortify Software for this release and important information not included elsewhere in the product documentation.
-What's New in Micro Focus Fortify Software <version> Fortify_Whats_New<version>.pdf</version></version> This document describes the new features in Fortify Software products.
+Micro Focus Fortify Software Release Notes FortifySW_RN <version>.pdf</version> This document provides an overview of the changes made to Fortify Software for this release and important information not included elsewhere in the product

+Document / File Name Description

+documentation.

+What's New in Micro Focus Fortify Software < version > Fortify_Whats_New< version > .pdf This document describes the new features in Fortify Software products.